Tjaronn Chery: Guizhou Zhicheng

 On 13 January 2017, it was reported that Chery had transferred to Chinese Super League newcomers Guizhou Zhicheng, with the transfer being officially completed on 24 January.
 Ironically, Chery ruled out a move to China two years ago when he turned a down a move to Chinese side Jiangsu Suning.
 He made his debut for Guizhou on 3 March 2017 in a 1–1 home draw against Liaoning FC.

 Maccabi Haifa

 On 8 August 2019, it was reported that Chery had signed a two-year deal with Maccabi Haifa of the Israeli Premier League.
 Chery was expected to make €420,000 plus bonuses for each of the 2019–20 and 2020–21 seasons.

 Chery was one of Maccabi Haifa best players in the 2019-20 season scoring 10 goals and assisting 11.
 Chery continued to excel in the 2020-21 season, in which Maccabi Haifa won the championship, scoring 12 goals and assisting 5.

+Loan to NEC

+On 25 January 2024, Chery returned to Eredivisie and joined NEC on loan.

+Antwerp

+On 26 May 2024, Chery was announced as Belgian Pro League club Antwerp's first signing ahead of the 2024–25 season, joining on a two-year contract.
+He made his competitive debut on 28 July, starting in a 1–0 away victory over Sporting Charleroi on the opening matchday.
+On 11 August, he scored his first goal for the club, opening the score in a 6–1 home win over Sint-Truiden.
+Chery enjoyed a strong start to his tenure at Antwerp and was named Belgian Pro League Player of the Month for October, having recorded nine goals and five assists in 14 appearances by that point.

+Return to NEC

+On 15 June 2025, NEC announced the return of Chery, who signed a three-year contract with the Nijmegen club at the age of 37.
+Following the final pre-season friendly on 3 August, head coach Dick Schreuder confirmed him as NEC's new captain, succeeding the injured Bram Nuytinck.
+Chery made an immediate impact on the opening day of the season, registering a goal and an assist in a 5–0 win over Excelsior.